Kalafut-organization/elephant_vending_machine_frontend/README.md

 1. Navigate to the `elephant-vending-machine` directory of this project
 1. Run `npm start`

+## Running linting
+1. Navigate to the `elephant-vending-machine` directory of this project
+1. Run `npm run lint`
+    * Note: You can use `npm run format` to automatically fix many style issues

 ## Running tests
 1. Navigate to the `elephant-vending-machine` directory of this project
 1. Run `npm test`